developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/mx/index.md

         icon: /mx/icons/gprsmgr.png
       - title: Hosts Manager
         url: hostsmgr
-        description: "The HostsMgr allows the device to be assigned a Host Name by which the device can be identified by admins, applications and other devices on local and DNS-enabled IP networks."
+        description: 'The HostsMgr allows the device to be assigned a Host Name by which the device can be identified by admins, applications and other devices on local and DNS-enabled IP networks.'
         icon: /mx/icons/wifi.png
       - title: WiFi Manager
         url: wifi